Ebike right and left view.

 To fill and bleed brake system install brake system in a fixture with brake lever well above caliper, and "EBT" Bleed screw up.

-Install an inexpensive set of brake pads in calipers. keep these pads only for bleeding and adjustment while in fixture.
+brake pads in calipers. keep these pads only for bleeding and adjustment while in fixture.
 The

 idea is to get enough oil in system to allow Outbraker to be about half way "UP" or in when pads contact rotor with early lever